Kirylchyk/project-book-hotel-app/README.md

 # Screens:

 ## Main Page
-Displays the list of available accommodation.
-Each listed property has pic and short description.
-There are also available **filters**: on price, size, and type.
+The website displays a list of available accommodations, with each listing featuring a photo and a brief description.
+Users can apply filters based on price, size, and type to refine their search.
-**Login** button is only displayed for non-logged users.
+Additionally, the login button is only displayed to users who are not currently logged in.

 ![img.png](img/img.png)